Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 This computation is done on a block by block basis.
-It is important that the velocity and pressure variables have up-to-date guard cells, so a guard cell call is done for the burners only if we are detecting shocks (*i.e.* ).
+It is important that the velocity and pressure variables have up-to-date guard cells, so a guard cell call is done for the burners only if we are detecting shocks (*i.e.* ``useShockBurning = .false.``).

 Energy generation rates and reaction rates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The instantaneous energy generation rate is given by the sum

-.. math:: \dot {\epsilon}_{\rm nuc} = N_A \ \sum_i \ \drvf {Y_{i}} {t} \ .
+.. math:: \dot {\epsilon}_{\rm nuc} = N_A \ \sum_i \ {dY_{i}\over dt} \ .

 Note that a nuclear reaction network does not need to be evolved in
 order to obtain the instantaneous energy generation rate, since only the
 right hand sides of the ordinary differential equations need to be
 evaluated.
-It is more appropriate in the Flash-X program to use the
+It is more appropriate in the |flashx| program to use the
 average nuclear energy generated over a timestep

 .. math:: \dot {\epsilon}_{\rm nuc} = N_A \ \sum_i \ {\Delta Y_i \over \Delta t}\ .

 In this case, the nuclear reaction network does need to be evolved.
 The
 energy generation rate, after subtraction of any neutrino losses, is
-returned to the Flash-X program for use with the operator splitting
+returned to the |flashx| program for use with the operator splitting
 technique.

-The tabulation of Caughlan & Fowler (1988) is used in Flash-X for most
+The tabulation of Caughlan & Fowler (1988) is used in |flashx| for most
 of the key nuclear reaction rates.
 Modern values for some of the
 reaction rates were taken from the reaction rate library of Hoffman
 (2001, priv. comm.).
 A user can choose between two reaction rate
-evaluations in Flash-X. The runtime parameter controls which reaction
+evaluations in |flashx|.
+The runtime parameter ``Burn/useBurnTable``
-rate evaluation method is used in the simulation.
-The choice is the
+controls which reaction rate evaluation method is used in the
+simulation.
+The choice ``useBurnTable = 0`` is the default and evaluates
-default and evaluates the reaction rates from analytical expressions.
+the reaction rates from analytical expressions.
+The choice
-The choice evaluates the reactions rates from table interpolation.
-The
+``useBurnTable = 1`` evaluates the reactions rates from table
-reaction rate tables are formed on-the-fly from the analytical
+interpolation.
+The reaction rate tables are formed on-the-fly from the
-expressions.
-Tests on one-dimensional detonations and hydrostatic
+analytical expressions.
+Tests on one-dimensional detonations and
-burnings suggest that there are no major differences in the abundance
+hydrostatic burnings suggest that there are no major differences in the
-levels if tables are used instead of the analytic expressions; we find
+abundance levels if tables are used instead of the analytic expressions;
-less than 1% differences at the end of long timescale runs.
-Table
+we find less than 1% differences at the end of long timescale runs.
-interpolation is about 10 times faster than evaluating the analytic
+Table interpolation is about 10 times faster than evaluating the
-expressions, but the speedup to Flash-X is more modest, a few percent at
+analytic expressions, but the speedup to |flashx| is more modest, a few
-best, since reaction rate evaluation never dominates in a real
+percent at best, since reaction rate evaluation never dominates in a
-production run.
+real production run.

 Finally, nuclear reaction rate screening effects as formulated by
 Wallace *et al.* (1982) and decreases in the energy generation rate
 :math:`\dot {\epsilon}_{\rm nuc}` due to neutrino losses as given by
-Itoh *et al.* (1996) are included in Flash-X.
+Itoh *et al.* (1996) are included in |flashx|.

 Temperature-based timestep limiting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~